boufadenasma-dev/ibm-data-science-notebooks/README.md

 # ibm-data-science-notebooks
-My notebooks from the IBM Data Science training on Coursera
+My notebooks from the IBM Data Science Certificate Professional - Coursera

 ## 📚 Modules
 - What is Data Science?